rust-embedded/embedded-hal/MIGRATING-0.2-1.0.md

 To overcome this, please import the traits you wish to use individually.

-If you run into ambiguous method calls, you can disambiguate using the fully-qualified syntax (the error message from the compiler should already tell you how it should look like in your case) or tweak your trait imports or code to limit the scope of the trait imports and thus avoid the ambiguity.
+If you run into ambiguous method calls, you can disambiguate using the fully-qualified syntax (the error message from the compiler should already tell you how it should look in your case) or tweak your trait imports or code to limit the scope of the trait imports and thus avoid the ambiguity.
 Please note that it is also possible to import traits *inside a function*.